codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

   ```

 3. **Conditional steps**
-    - **If you're using TypeScript** extend your type declarations with our types.
-Download the <a href="https://github.com/codatio/sdk-link/blob/main/snippets/types.d.ts" target="_blank"> `types.d.ts`</a> file, then copy and paste its contents into a new or existing `.d.ts` file.
+    - **If you're using TypeScript** extend your type declarations with our types by installing the types package - `npm install --save-dev @codat/sdk-link-types`.
+       * If you're not using TypeScript, just delete the type related code in the snippets.
     - **If you're using content security policy (CSP) headers** you'll need to edit these headers:
        * Allow-list Codat by adding `*.codat.io` to `default-src` (or each of of `script-src, style-src, font-src, connect-src, img-src`).
        * Add `unsafe-inline` to `style-src`.
 Do *not* use a hash because this can change at any time without warning.